NaiyanJones/naiyanjones.github.io/_posts/2019-11-04-british-politicians-amas-reddit-thematic-analysis.md

 [Alexa Ranking](https://www.alexa.com/siteinfo/reddit.com) which records desktop web traffic notes 8% of Reddit traffic is from the UK.
 This does not track the [40% of users who use the official mobile app.](https://www.reddit.com/r/announcements/comments/5q4qmg/out_with_2016_in_with_2017/?st=iydbz2gd&sh=ecdd146b)

-Users of certain British subreddits have conducted their own user surveys.These surveys can be used to given an indication of demographics but must be approached with caution given their lack of scientific rigor.
+Users of certain British subreddits have conducted their own user surveys.
+These surveys can be used to given an indication of demographics but must be approached with caution given their lack of scientific rigor.
 The British political subreddit /r/ukpolitics [ran a survey](https://www.reddit.com/r/ukpolitics/comments/8dve8g/april_rukpolitics_opinion_poll_results/) which had approximately 900 respondents.
 This survey reported:

 *   71% of users were between the ages of 18 to 29
 *   95% identified as male